 Note: I do not recommend long term internal use of this product as it could affect normal digestion processes.

 This clay is a soft white clay used as a hemostatic agent which induces clotting and helps stop bleeding.
-The U.S. Naval Medical Research Institute developed QuickClot Combat Gauze infused with kaolin which is still used today.

 Mixed with water, it can be used to heal bruises and cuts, reduce muscle soreness and pain, and alleviate the maladies of insect bites.